-The above chart reflects the percentage of children in out of home care with a TPR filed or granted.
+Chart 2 reflects the percentage of children in out of home care with a TPR filed or granted.
 The source of this data is RICHIST Report #748.
-Between May 2020 and April 2021, the number of TPRs granted has slightly increased from 15.8% to 17.3%.
-However, the number of TPRs filed has decreased from 19.0% to 15.3% during the same time period.
+Between May 2021 and April 2022, the number of TPRs granted has slightly increased from 16.8% to 18.4%.
+However, the number of TPRs filed remained steady around 14.5% during the same period, with exceptions in June, September, and December of 2021.
 The percentage of children in care for 15 or greater months with no TPR filed or granted has slightly increased from May 2020 to April 2021.